juliosong/blog/_posts/2020-12-04-early-Chinese-textbooks-part2.md

 2. How to pronounce each consonant/vowel (ideally with IPA or at least in comparison with a language I know, say English)?
 3. What special pronunciation rules (such as intonation rules) are there in the language?

-While these questions are dealt with in almost every foreign language textbook today (e.g., the *Colloquial* series) and also all tackled in Marshman's book, in Morrison's book we can only find partial answers to the second and third questions.
+While these questions are dealt with in almost every foreign language textbook today (e.g., Routledge's [*Colloquial*](https://www.routledgetextbooks.com/textbooks/colloquial/) series) and also all tackled in Marshman's book, in Morrison's book we can only find partial answers to the second and third questions.
 So, instead of listing all the syllables of the language---which I really think should be in an appendix rather than the main text---perhaps the author should have provided a list of Chinese phonemes (i.e., consonants and vowels) instead.
 The book does have a dedicated section on tones, but again the explanation is rather cursory, and again quite some space is occupied by a long table (for tone practice).

 {% include figure image_path="/assets/images/morrison-tone-table.png" alt="the beginning part of the tone-practicing table in Morrison's textbook" caption="The tone-practicing table in Morrison's textbook (*Grammar*, p.22)" %}